tolsen64/TFMM-fmsel/README.md

+# Notice
+This project is on hiatus.
+Someone else released a mission loader called NewDarkLoader which seems to have attracted the bulk of the Thief Community and the thread for TFMM has died.
+So due to lack of interest, and me not wanting to be in competition with a similar project, I will not be updating this project any further.
+You can read about it and download it [here](http://www.ttlg.com/forums/showthread.php?t=146917&highlight=newdarkloader "NewDarkLoader").

 # TFMM-fmsel
 Fan Mission Selector for the NewDark versions of System Shock 2, Thief 1 &amp; Thief 2 and for the Sneaky Upgraded version of Thief 3.
 You need to have the .NET Framework 4.6.1 installed on your pc for this to work.